decentralized-identity/ethr-did-resolver/README.md

 The only 2 delegateTypes that are currently published in the DID Document are:

-- `veriKey` Which adds a `EcdsaSecp256k1RecoveryMethod2020` to the `publicKey` section of document
+- `veriKey` Which adds a `EcdsaSecp256k1RecoveryMethod2020` to the `verificationMethod` section of document
-- `sigAuth` Which adds a `EcdsaSecp256k1RecoveryMethod2020` to the `publicKey` section of document and then references it in the 'authentication` section of document.
+- `sigAuth` Which adds a `EcdsaSecp256k1RecoveryMethod2020` to the `verificationMEthod` section of document and then references it in the 'authentication` section of document.

 **Note** The `delegateType` is a `bytes32` type for Ethereum gas efficiency reasons and not a string.
 This restricts us to 32 bytes, which is why we use the short hand versions above.